 The reason this works is the gradual changes help your baby begin to get used to a new schedule without handing them a big, abrupt change all at once—the latter could lead to a majorly overtired baby, complete with night wakings and nap disruptions.

-How to Handle With Toddlers
+How to Handle Daylight Savings with Toddlers

 “Depending on age and flexibility of the child,” Johnson notes, “we sometimes start a week before the time change to change their schedule.”
+She also shared these tips for the smoothest transition:

 If your baby is normally up at 5 a.m. you can expect a closer to 4 a.m. wake-up call after the time change, which will also shift bedtime an hour earlier.
 Keep a close eye on naps and bedtimes to ensure that the overtiredness doesn’t lead to even more disruptions and early wakings.
 “See if your baby or toddler will take an extra catnap during the day to take the edge off of the over-tiredness and get her back on track at bedtime,” suggests Johnson.